DNSingh-15/FullStack-Notes/React_next_questions.md

 jsx give us the power to write HTML and Javascript combined
 * browser is not supported the js file, Because JSX is not valid JavaScript, so browsers can't read it directly

-### 7. states
-State is an object that holds data that can be changed within a component
-* state is mutable
-* used for rendering dynamic changes

 ### 8. Why is React widely used
 1. because it has huge community and because of VDOM it is fast